-Then it’s time for your deposition, where the lawyers for the other side ask you questions about your accident, your injuries and about your life.
-It sounds so simple – this is your time to shine – to tell your story as only you can – after all it is your life. . . but then you crashed and burned.
+Then it’s time for your deposition, where the lawyers for the other side ask you questions about your accident, your injuries, and your life.
+It sounds so simple – this is your time to shine – to tell your story as only you can – after all, it is your life. . . but then you crashed and burned.
 You didn’t remember accident dates or doctor’s names – the accident seemed forever ago, you said.
-You had no idea if the street where the accident occurred had two lanes or four lanes – you said it was dark out, but the police report says its 4:45 in September, when sundown is 3 hours later.
+You had no idea if the street where the accident occurred had two lanes or four lanes – you said it was dark out, but the police report says it’s 4:45 in September when sundown is 3 hours later.

 But then it got worse.
 The attorney began asking you questions about other accidents you had been in prior to this accident, and the names of doctors who treated you 10 years ago – you got annoyed – they had been asking you questions for two hours and they kept asking the same questions over and over in different ways – you were tired and hungry – you started yelling at the defense attorney – you dropped an “F-bomb” – you completely lost it.
 Was it your attorney’s fault for not preparing you effectively?
 Maybe. . . and if your attorney screwed that up, all I can say is the next time you, a family member, or friend, have an accident, you should call me instead.
 But look, most attorneys do at least some preparation of a witness and, like school, you get out of it what you put into it.
 So, if things went that far south, then you probably need to own some of this as well.

 But my goal here isn’t to make you feel bad.
 It’s to let you know the mechanics of a deposition, what the defense lawyer is really trying to find out and what you could have done to make the day better.

 What is a deposition?